shenweiss/ez-detect/.gitlab/issue_templates/Bug.md

 Steps to reproduce

-(How one can reproduce the issue - this is very important)
+(How one can reproduce the issue - this is very important.
+Provide any possible detail including O.S.)

 What is the current bug behavior?